mermaid-js/mermaid/.changeset/witty-beds-turn.md

 'mermaid': minor
 ---

-Added support for markdown-style links in line messages and notes
+feat:Added support for markdown-style links in line messages and notes